 Qualified Business Income (QBI) Deduction

-The QBI deduction has complex rules around income limits, specified service trades, and W-2 wage limitations.
+The QBI deduction has specific rules around income limits, specified service trades, and W-2 wage limitations.
 It's calculated on Form 8995 or 8995-A and flows to your 1040.

 California-Specific Considerations

-The state and local tax (SALT) deduction cap ($40,000 for joint filers under OBBBA, up from the previous $10,000) applies to personal residence taxes, not rental property taxes.
-Property taxes on your rentals remain fully deductible as business expenses on Schedule E.
+The state and local tax (SALT) deduction cap is $40,000 base ($40,400 for 2026 after inflation adjustment) for joint filers under the OBBBA (up from the previous $10,000 cap set by the 2017 TCJA).
+But here's what matters for landlords: this cap applies to personal residence taxes only.
+Property taxes on your rentals remain fully deductible as business expenses on Schedule E. If you own rentals in California, your rental property taxes are not subject to the SALT cap.

 Proposition 13